Graph-aware Modeling of Brain Connectivity Networks: Empirical Results

 Figure~\ref{fig:braindiff} shows the positive and negative edge differences plotted on the brain.
 Our results generally agree with previous findings on schizophrenia, including a disconnection between the frontal and the temporal cortices \citep{Friston1995, Bullmore2011} and occipito-temporal disconnections \citep{Zalesky2010}.
 Figure~\ref{fig:braindiff} clearly shows the asymmetric connectivity difference between healthy control and schizophrenia for left and right hemispheres, which is also aligned with previous studies \citep{Mitchell2005, Angrilli2009, Ribolsi2014}.

-We next test the cell-level hypotheses $H_{0,ab}: \beta_1^{ab}=0$ versus $H_{1,ab}: \beta_1^{ab}\neq 0$ for every network cell $(a,b)$.
-Results, pre- and post- multiple testing correction, are presented in Figure~\ref{fig:sigcell}.
+We next test the cell-level hypotheses $H_{0}^{(a, b)}: \alpha_1^{(a, b)}=0$ versus $H_{1}^{(a, b)}: \alpha_1^{(a, b)}\neq 0$ for every network cell $(a,b)$.
+Results, both prior to and after correction for multiple testing, are presented in Figure~\ref{fig:sigcell}.
 At the cell level, the increase in connectivity within system 8, the fronto-parietal task control system, was associated with the lowest $p$-value, both for diagonal and block-diagonal $V$, as shown in Figure~\ref{fig:sigcell}.
 This is consistent with a previous study \citep{Venkataraman2012}, which reported increased connectivity between parietal and frontal regions.

-With varying significance level, we also look at the number of rejected hypotheses (out of 91) using OLS and GLSs (with diagonal/ block-diagonal $V$).
-From Figure~\ref{fig13}, we can see that OLS rejects many more hypotheses than GLSs.
-Even with very small significance level, over half of the hypotheses are rejected.
-From the simulation, we know that this is due to the under-estimation of standard errors with OLS.
-GLSs, on the other hand, reject far fewer hypotheses.
-From Figure~\ref{fig13}, we can see that at $5\%$ significance level, there is no cell declared to be significant with diagonal $V$.
-For block-diagonal $V$, cells $(8,8)$, $(2,11)$, $(6,12)$, and $(13,13)$ are declared to be significant at $5\%$ significance level, see Figure~\ref{fig:sigcell}.
+With varying significance level, we also look at the number of rejected hypotheses (out of 91) using OLS and GLS (with diagonal/ block-diagonal $V$) after Benjamini-Hochberg correction.
+From Figure~\ref{fig13}, we can see that OLS rejects many more hypotheses (over half even at the smallest significance value) than either version of GLS.
+Our simulation results suggest this is due to the under-estimation of standard errors with OLS.
+The GLS results are more realistic: from Figure~\ref{fig13}, we can see that at $5\%$ significance level, GLS with diagonal $V$ does not find anything, and GLS with a block-diagonal $V$ finds four significant cells, $(8,8)$, $(2,11)$, $(6,12)$, and $(13,13)$; see Figure~\ref{fig:sigcell}.

 The distributions of raw $p$-values from OLS and GLS are shown in Figure~\ref{fig14}.
-Confirming the simulation findings, OLS produces a large number of small p-values, and the ordering of $p$-values is also fairly different between OLS and GLS.
-On the other hand, the $p$-values from GLS with diagonal and block-diagonal $V$ agree closely, and the cells with the lowest p-values match.
+Consistent with the simulation findings, OLS produces a large number of small $p$-values, and the ordering of $p$-values is also fairly different between OLS and GLS.
+On the other hand, the $p$-values from GLS with diagonal and block-diagonal $V$ agree closely, and the cells with the lowest $p$-values match.
 Top five cells ordered by $p$-values are shown in Table~\ref{table2}.